peterjmit/erinodo.com/src/documents/scenic-painting/the-bittertears-of-petra-von-kant.html.md

 sort: 13
 ---

-Scenic Artist > The Bittertears of Petra Von Kant > Directed by Zoe Aja Moore - California Institute of the Arts
+Scenic Artist > The Bittertears of Petra Von Kant > Directed by Zoe Aja Moore - California Institute of the Arts > Set design by Giao-Chau Ly